Paolo97Gll/Raytracer.jl/README.md

 We provide:

 - A package with both high-level and low-level API.
 It's possible to use the package's features directly from the REPL or in more complex scripts.
-More informations: [latest release](https://paolo97gll.github.io/Raytracer.jl/stable/quickstart/api), [master branch](https://paolo97gll.github.io/Raytracer.jl/dev/quickstart/api).
+More informations: [latest release (stable)](https://paolo97gll.github.io/Raytracer.jl/stable/quickstart/api), [master branch (dev)](https://paolo97gll.github.io/Raytracer.jl/dev/quickstart/api).

 - A CLI tool.
 Thanks to the simple usage and the extended help messages, it makes possible the use of this package's high-level features to those who do not know Julia lang.
-More informations: [latest release](https://paolo97gll.github.io/Raytracer.jl/stable/quickstart/cli), [master branch](https://paolo97gll.github.io/Raytracer.jl/dev/quickstart/cli).
+More informations: [latest release (stable)](https://paolo97gll.github.io/Raytracer.jl/stable/quickstart/cli), [master branch (dev)](https://paolo97gll.github.io/Raytracer.jl/dev/quickstart/cli).

 ## Contributing